-The cornerstone of the project is FARE’s Outcomes Research Advisory Board, which has four regional subgroups (Midwest, Northeast Mid-Atlantic, South, and West) and several national advisors.
-Selected through a conflict-free vetting process, the Advisory Board includes patient representatives (parents of children with food allergies or adults with food allergies), researchers, and other stakeholders such as nurses, educators, advocates, health plan payers and pharmacy benefit managers.
-A list of Outcomes Research Advisory Board members may be found here.
+The Outcomes Research Advisory Board had four regional subgroups (Midwest, Northeast Mid-Atlantic, South, and West) and several national advisors.
+Selected through a conflict-free vetting process, the advisory board included patient representatives (parents of children with food allergies or adults with food allergies), researchers, and other stakeholders such as nurses, educators, advocates, health plan payers and pharmacy benefit managers.

-- Patient partners provide their unique perspectives on research topics while other stakeholders provide their perspectives on a range of related topics.
+- Patient partners provided their unique perspectives on research topics while other stakeholders provide their perspectives on a range of related topics.

-- The advisory board and its members help expand appreciation of the serious nature of food allergies, broadly and across multiple constituencies including patients, individual PCPs/clinicians and the broader public.
+- The advisory board and its members helped expand appreciation of the serious nature of food allergies, broadly and across multiple constituencies including patients, individual primary care physicians/clinicians and the broader public.

-- The advisory board facilitates dialogue between and among constituents at the regional levels and the national level.
+- The advisory board facilitated dialogue between and among constituents at the regional levels and the national level.

-- The advisory board coordinates with the FARE Clinical Network to help ensure that future research and innovative therapies are patient-centric.
+- The advisory board coordinated with the FARE Clinical Network to help ensure that future research and innovative therapies are patient-centered.

-- The advisory board facilitates in establishing a dialogue between food allergy patient representatives and other key stakeholders to help all stakeholder groups understand each other’s values, perspectives and needs for research-based information or evidence.
+- The advisory board facilitated the establishment of dialogue between food allergy patient representatives and other key stakeholders to help all stakeholder groups understand each other’s values, perspectives and needs for research-based information or evidence.

 Acknowledgement: This program was funded through a Patient-Centered Outcomes Research Institute (PCORI) Eugene Washington PCORI Engagement Award (3017-FARE).